Racetraitor: Message and image

 The band attracted controversy in the late 1990s as a result of their radical take on racial politics.
-As a result of the attention and before releasing any music, Racetraitor was featured on the covers of both Maximumrocknroll and HeartattaCk which were two of the most influential punk and hardcore publications at the time.
+As a result of the attention and before releasing any music, Racetraitor was featured on the covers of Maximumrocknroll and HeartattaCk, two of the most influential punk and hardcore publications at the time.
 Their political advocacy centered around anti-racism and anti-colonialism, discussing issues such as white privilege, class privilege, the war on drugs, biases in the US criminal justice system, economic globalization, and US foreign policy.
 The name of the band is a reappropriation of the pejorative term "race traitor" used by white American racists as a reference to using one's social and economic privilege to pursue social justice.
 The band's members were vegan and straight edge.
 After they developed a profile in the U.S. hardcore scene, Racetraitor's communication style became less confrontational.
 In 1999, Tacoma, Washington metalcore band Botch released the song "C. Thomas Howell as the 'Soul Man'" on their 1999 album We Are the Romans, a critique of Racetraitor's attitude to race politics.